dennyhoang8/walmart-enterprise-demand-forecasting/README.md

 An end-to-end data science and machine learning project that simulates an enterprise retail forecasting and pricing system using Walmart's M5 dataset.

-The project builds a complete pipeline from raw data ingestion and validation through feature engineering, demand forecasting, dynamic pricing recommendations, API serving, dashboarding, workflow orchestration, and Dockerized deployment.
+The project builds a complete pipeline from raw data ingestion and validation through feature engineering, demand forecasting, dynamic pricing recommendations, API serving, dashboarding, workflow orchestration, testing, and Dockerized deployment.

 ---